qdcmedia123/fbi-wanted-ws/README.md

 ### Scaling our application
 In k8s folder in deployment files for each configuration file if we increase the number for replicas then, one way we can increase number for replicas, but on the other hand It will consume more resources too.

-### Presistent Cahing
-We can use Redis, Memcached to store our caching https://www.npmjs.com/package/redis

 ### Logging
-Yes we do log, but right know due to timeline I was not be able to implement logging rather I am using simple console, It is important to log in any application for example in current circumstances
+Yes we do log, I am using simple console due to timeline, It is important to log in any application for example it can be different reason, for example
     • Any kind of Debug, Info, Warning, Error
     • If NATS has some issue for the connection,
     • Some keys has been missed in Kubernetes cluster for example